stevezieglerva/aws-log-text-forensics/README.md

 * message - required regex to match the log lines
 * excluded - optional regex to exclude the log lines
 * log - optional regex to filter the logs processed.
-Defaults to ".*" to include all logs in logs/
+Defaults to "partitioned" to include all logs in logs/partitioned
 * log-exclude - optional regex to exclude the logs processed.
 Defaults to "" to include all logs in logs/